suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,suggestions [@User]
 ```
-View your own suggestions data or another user's data in this guild.
+View your own suggestions data or another user's data in the server.
 This includes a user's total submitted suggestions, total approved and total rejected.

 ### Vote Command
 ```
 ,vote
 ```
-This command will display each link for Discord bot voting lists the bot is present on.
+This command will display links to Discord bot voting lists the bot is present on.